All Episodes

 I have a copy of the card in my wallet.

-This is a wallet plastic card issued to Border Patrol agents by the uh Tucson, Arizona Border Patrol on how to deal with, and I'm reading from it, Mexican military incursions on U.S. soil.
+This is a wallet plastic card issued to Border Patrol agents by the Tucson, Arizona Border Patrol on how to deal with, and I'm reading from it, Mexican military incursions on U.S. soil.

-Well it happens so regularly, the Border Patrol had to issue a plastic wallet card to all the Border Patrol agents to deal with Mexican military units coming into the United States.
+It happens so regularly, the Border Patrol had to issue a plastic wallet card to all the Border Patrol agents to deal with Mexican military units coming into the United States.

 They're thinking twice before drawing their weapon.